1. HOUSING COSTS:

 3. SECURITY DEPOSIT: The payment of $85 serves as a security deposit.
 Those items which may be expensed against the security deposit include: late or unpaid rent, penalties and interest, costs of collection, damage to the premises beyond usual wear and tear, any fees called for under this Contract including cancellation/transfer fees, liquidated damages for cancellation of this Contract as provided for in section 4, and such additional charges as are found in the University-approved addendum.

-Student will be given an itemization of deduction along with the deposit balance within 30 days following termination of tenancy.
-In order to expedite return of the deposit, Student may provide Landlord with a current mailing address and/or self-addressed, stamped envelope.
-Any objection to the itemization and returned deposit must be submitted in writing to Landlord within 90 days or all claims are waived.
-Unresolved issues concerning the deposit return shall be subject to arbitration.
+Student must be given a signed, itemization of deduction along with the deposit balance within 30 days following termination of tenancy or all claims are waived and Student shall receive a complete refund of the security deposit.
+Landlord may not assess or attempt to collect additional fees, for any reason, after the 30-day window.
+In order to expedite return of the deposit, Student should provide manager with a current mailing address and/or self-addressed, stamped envelope.
+Any objection to the itemization and returned deposit must be submitted in writing to Landlord within 30 days or all claims are waived.
+Unresolved issues concerning the deposit return shall be subject to mediation and binding arbitration.

 4. CANCELLATION/TRANSFER OF CONTRACT PRIOR TO OCCUPANCY START DATE: (A) Up to 61 days prior to contract occupancy start date: Either party may cancel this Contract by written notice and a $85 fee paid by the initiating party.
 If Landlord initiates the cancellation request, a full refund of all monies paid including the cancellation fee will be returned to Student within 15 days; (B) Within 60 days of occupancy start date: This contract may not be cancelled within 60 days prior to semester occupancy start date unless agreed upon in writing by both parties.
 Student, however, may find a suitable replacement for his/her Contract.
 When a suitable replacement is provided (acknowledgement of suitability cannot unreasonably be withheld), Landlord will notify Student in writing of Student’s release of obligation and refund any monies paid minus a $85 transfer fee.
 If Student is unable to provide a suitable replacement, Landlord may collect for all the obligations contained in this Contract but must demonstrate commercially reasonable efforts to mitigate damages by attempting to fill the leased space; (C) New students may not contract for a semester prior to their assigned track.